 - quantitative-qualitative analysis of individual and social behavior,

 - cultural interpretations of natural resource and environmental issues, and

 - application of knowledge gained in the above areas to the evaluation of public policy.

 Students must be enrolled in a regular academic department and working toward completion of a graduate degree in a sustainability-related discipline.
-All students are required to take the following core courses: a) a three-credit interdisciplinary course on sustainability and sustainable development, b) a three-credit research seminar in Society and Sustainability, and c) six credits of approved elective courses from a department/unit other than the one in which the student is enrolled.
+All students are required to take the following core courses: a) a three-credit interdisciplinary course on sustainability and sustainable development, b) a three-credit research seminar in Society and Sustainability, and c) six credits of approved elective courses.

 The interdisciplinary course examines the sociocultural, economic, ethical and biophysical aspects of sustainability with emphasis on the human dimension.
 It is normally taken during the student's first year.
 The primary objective of this course is to develop a student's appreciation of: a) major issues in the society-sustainability nexus, b) roles of various disciplines in understanding and resolving socioeconomic-ecological issues, and c) integrative analysis.
 A course requirement is for students to work in interdisciplinary teams to evaluate human effects on and responses to contemporary societal-environmental issues at the local, regional and global scales.